20.9 C

 How the Health Crisis Unfolded

-Tyler’s health troubles began approximately a month ago, according to her friend Liberto Mealha, who first met the singer in the 1980s when he opened a nightclub in Albufeira near her holiday home.
+Tyler’s health troubles began in April, according to her friend Liberto Mealha, who first met the singer in the 1980s when he opened a nightclub in Albufeira near her holiday home.
 His daughter is Tyler’s goddaughter, underscoring the closeness between the two families.

 “She started feeling unwell during a concert in London and went to a doctor for tests, but they didn’t detect anything there,” Mealha explained.
 “She decided to travel to the Algarve, where she began to feel severe abdominal pain.”